 Historically there has been a number of ways of expressing Chinese with the Latin alphabet including Yale ➚; Wade-Giles and the modern Pinyin system.
 The earliest scheme was devised by Matteo Ricci in the 17th century.
 Later, when Western missionaries went to China in the 19th century systems were developed based on local dialect but these died out when the Christian missions were ejected.
 A widely used system was Dr. Robert Morrison's scheme taken from pronunciation around Nanjing.
 Each country had its favored system as the Chinese sounds were mapped onto the closest equivalent in the native country.
 French speakers used ‘Ecole Francaise de Extreme-Orient’ (EFEO ➚) while Germans used the ‘Lessing’ system ➚.
 A fiendish Chinese system developed in 1926 called Gwoyeu Romatzyh ➚ was never widely adopted, even the Chinese found it unintelligible, one of a few relics of this approach is the spelling of Shaanxi with a double ‘a’.
 Wade Giles is still seen today in spelling of historical figures such as Mao Tse-tung (Mao Zedong 毛泽东); Chiang Kaishek (Jiang Jieshi) Cities: Peking (Beijing); Tientsin (Tianjin); Canton (Guangzhou); Kirin (Jilin) Rivers: Yangtse Kiang (Yangzi Jiang) and cultural history Tao Te Ching (Dao De Jing); I Ching (Yi Jing).
 We describe the system in detail in our guide to Wade Giles.

 The problem with Chinese was most evident when typewriting and printing was the normal form of written communication.
 English can be easily accommodated with a keyboard, Chinese characters numbering thousands are just impractical to handle in the same way.
-With computers this drawback has been removed, software will suggest characters based on pinyin and their context making them easy to select.
+With computers this drawback has been removed, software will suggest characters based on pinyin and their context making them easy to select (see our description on input methods).
 The other main drawback of pinyin is that there are many dialects of Chinese that are mutually incomprehensible, pinyin can only reflect the pronunciation of a relatively small proportion of Chinese speakers.
 So pinyin is only really used as a teaching aid.